veniamin-ilmer/go-vs-rust-primes/README.md

 On the other hand, Go used 3 to 4.5 times as much data.

-Understandibly, this was probably because Go's garbage collector made the determination not to clean up memory with old arrays.
+This was probably because Go's garbage collector made the determination not to clean up memory with old arrays.

 ## Attempt 3: Slices
 Go pushes the concept: Don't use Arrays.
 Everything should be a slice.